Last Updated – 14/08/2022

 - GOOD TO commit to the ‘side nudge test’ to confirm solder is flowing – I personally had a problem doing this (I feared that I would dislodge the chip or cause solder balls to fuse).
 However, it’s probably worse to try to guess if the solder is flowing and often wastes time by having to repeat the process.
 Without the ‘nudge test’ it is easy to underheat (see example here MSI GTX 1050 2Gb) or worse, possibly overheat the chip.

 - TRY NOT TO use loads of flux when soldering the new chip.
 Just a thin layer all over the pads is enough.
-Too much flux seems to lead to a higher chance of fused solder balls.
-I used to do this a lot.
+Too much flux seems to lead to a higher chance of fused solder balls (i.e. two adjacent solder balls bridging together).
 It also doesn’t seem necessary to add lots or any flux when removing the chip, doing so isn’t a big deal, but tends to create more mess and smoke.

 - GOOD TO clean the desoldered pads with IPA while the card is still on the preheater (or while the card is still hot), it makes the flux residue much easier to remove.